19hours/sg-statutes/Acts/Income Tax Act.md

 (e) discount derived from outside Singapore and received in Singapore on or after 27th February 2004;

-(f) discount from qualifying debt securities which mature within one year from the date of issue of those securities and issued during the period from 27th February 2004 to 31st December 2008; and
+(f) discount from —

+(i) qualifying debt securities issued during the period from 27th February 2004 to 16th February 2006 which mature within one year from the date of issue of those securities; or

+(ii) qualifying debt securities issued during the period from 17th February 2006 to 31st December 2008; and

+[7/2007 wef 17/02/2006]

 (g) gains or profits derived on or after 27th February 2004 from the disposal of debentures, stocks, shares, bonds or notes issued by supranational bodies,